JAMamene/ProjetDevint/code/modele-de-jeuFX/ressources/donneesMbrola/Mbrola/LinuxMbrolaExe/readme.txt

 mbrola fr1/fr1 TEST/bonjour.pho -.au | audioplay

-where  audioplay is your audio  file player (*  the name vary with the platform, e.g. splayer for HPUX *)
+where  audioplay is your audio  file player (*  the choiceText vary with the platform, e.g. splayer for HPUX *)

 If  your audioplayer  has problems with sun .AU  files, try  with .raw